JackMcClellan/Gauntlet-AI-FlowGenius/prd.md

 ## 🔚 Final Notes

-SpecForge is designed to be the *“first stop”* in any serious project — helping you go from a messy prompt to a clear product vision in just minutes.
+IdeaGenius is designed to be the *“first stop”* in any serious project — helping you go from a messy prompt to a clear product vision in just minutes.
 It’s your co-pilot for product ideation and planning, built for desktop power users who want to move fast and start smart.